jbrockopp/docs/content/administration/server/reference/_index.md

 This configuration variable is used by the [compiler component](/docs/administration/server/components/compiler/) for the server.

-This variable sets a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for fetching pipeline [templates](/docs/tour/templates/) from the GitHub Enterprise instance.
+This variable sets a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for fetching pipeline [templates](/docs/tour/templates/) from the GitHub Enterprise Server.

 The variable is optional and can be provided as a `string`.